What does obtaining an apostille or legalisation mean?

 What does an apostille or legalisation not mean?

-The FCO (or a country’s consulate/embassy) is not interested in the contents of the document.
-They are not saying (and will not say) anything about, whatsoever, the genuineness, binding nature or legal effectiveness of the document (nor do I).
+The FCDO (or a country’s consulate/embassy) is not interested in the contents of the document you have signed or which I have copied.
+They are not saying (and will not say) anything about, whatsoever, the genuineness (authenticity), binding nature or legal effectiveness of the document (nor do I).

 Who can get obtain an apostille or get a document legalised?